Why I Work

 We can no longer and sit around and wait for wellness solutions to be given to us.
 It is our responsibility to bring more wellness to our own lives and those around us.
 We need to, and we can, learn how to take action on wellness.

-Exploring what works for you, based on evidence and deep listening
+Encouraging personal exploration, based on evidence and deep listening

 What brings wellness to me might be different from what brings wellness to the next person.
 What brings wellness to this community might be different from the next community.